bibliomundi/client-side-api/errors.md

 - Missing required property [price] for [root.items[i]];
 - The sale (Transaction Key <Transaction Key>) already exists;

-# Quando relizando o Download
+# During "Download"
-- Você não tem permissão para fazer esse download.
+- You do not have permission to download.